Working with Microsoft Office Word 2007

 The Ribbon of Microsoft Office Word 2007

-By clicking on any of these tabs, you end up opening groups which are actually a collection of related features that you will use to perform a specific task.
-The buttons will help you to issue commands, access dialog boxes, and also to access sub-menus.
-On the bottom-right corner of a group, you will also find a dialog box launcher which allows you to access more commands through the use of a dialog box.
-For instance, you can launch the font and paragraph dialog box which are similar to those of previous versions of Word.
+By clicking on any of these tabs, you end up opening groups which are a collection of related features that you will use to perform a specific task.
+The buttons will help you to issue commands, access dialogue boxes, and also to access sub-menus.
+On the bottom-right corner of a group, you will also find a dialogue box launcher that allows you to access more commands through the use of a dialogue box.
+For instance, you can launch the font and paragraph dialogue box which is similar to those of previous versions of Word.